StefSchneider/Tuten-Gag/modules and toolboxes.md

 ### Module M_Analyze.py

 #### Description
-This module is resposible for analyze all words an parts, f.e. word is starting with a capital.
+This module is resposible for analyze all words and parts, f.e. whether a word starts with a capital.

 #### Classes
 - **WordsAnalyze (Words)**: Includes the words to be analysed.